spiral/docs/component/metrics.md

 > You can view defaults metrics on http://localhost:2112/metrics

 ## Custom Application metrics
-You can also publish application specific metrics.
-First you have to register metric in your configuration file:
+You can also publish application-specific metrics.
+First, you have to register a metric in your configuration file:

 ```yaml
 metrics: